 Antoaneta Vanc's career has gone from the tennis courts of Romania to the Office of Public Relations and Communication for the Romanian Presidential and Parliamentary Electoral Campaign.
 It has included experience as an investigative reporter for Romanian National Television and an academic career that earned her a master’s degree in mass communication from Jackson State University and a PhD in communication and information from the University of Tennessee.

 Through all of those adventures, Vanc feels her role as a professor is the highlight. ”Being a professor is the best thing I could have done with my life,” she said. ”We are molding minds.
 That is a huge responsibility.
-As I grow older, I realize that just as much as students learn from us, we learn from them.”Read the full story
+As I grow older, I realize that just as much as students learn from us, we learn from them.”Read the full story Meet our faculty

 When public relations major Christina Bruno ’18 reflects on her time at Quinnipiac, she realizes that her most important experiences were the ones that led to her professional niche — entertainment.